 Legislation Is Lagging When It Comes To Motorcycle Safety

 I had talked previously about the Harley tire defect and how that brought up some issues with the law where there are standard federal requirements that cover four-wheeled motor vehicles but don’t cover motorcycles, which are the ones that need it the most when it comes to tires.

-Now here we are again with this forward collision warning systems that are now becoming more and more standard equipment on vehicles.
-I know I have one, and if you recall it’s where if you’re approaching a vehicle and the system calibrates that based off of your speed and the vehicle in front of you in the distance if it doesn’t feel that you’ve got enough time to stop, it’s giving you an advanced warning of the vehicle ahead of you.
+Now, here we are again with this forward collision warning systems that are now becoming more and more standard equipment on vehicles.
+I know I have one, and if you recall, it’s where if you’re approaching a vehicle and the system calibrates that based off of your speed and the vehicle in front of you in the distance, if it doesn’t feel that you’ve got enough time to stop, it’s giving you an advanced warning of the vehicle ahead of you.

-We’re talking about a stopped motorcycle in front of the warning system vehicle and not even going off at all much less 2.1 seconds or longer to give that vehicle time not to run into the motorcycle rider.
+We’re talking about a stopped motorcycle in front of the warning system vehicle and it not even going off at all, much less 2.1 seconds or longer, to give that vehicle time not to run into the motorcycle rider.

 These things need to be designed not only for the larger population of motor vehicles but also for the motorcycles out there.
-Let’s cover everybody and why not motorcycle riders, when the chance of severe injuries or death is so much higher in a motorcycle accident than it is compared to our four-wheeled friends?
+Let’s cover everybody and why not motorcycle riders, especially when the chance of severe injuries or death is so much higher in a motorcycle accident than it is compared to our four-wheeled friends?

 Again, this is concerning information, and maybe someone out there watching this can help do something about it.
 If you have any questions or concerns about this topic, feel free to respond.
 You can even shoot me an email, as I’d be happy to discuss anything with you.